UBC-MDS/CorrR/README.md

 ## Executing `test_that` tests in `CorrR`

-To test test coverage, we use `devtools` package.
+To test the test coverage, we use `devtools` package.
 Installation of this package can be done by `install.packages("devtools")`.

 You can open the `CorrR` R project and execute the following code.